 But first I peep some online reviews to check the vibe.
 Is there a bar I can eat at?
 Excellent!
 This is the most friendly place for the solo traveler.
 You can meet people, like the guy sitting next to you who it turns out owns like 5 restaurants in LA and can hook you up with a table at Wolfgang Puck’s fanciest eatery tomorrow (true story).
 And bartenders are some of my favorite people to talk to, especially when they want to make fun of the very pretentious guy who owns 5 restaurants.

 Got a table by yourself?
 Get comfy.
-If it’s a casual place, I am not above bringing a New Yorker or my latest book to chill between courses.
+If it’s a casual place, I am not above bringing a New Yorker or my favorite books about travel to chill between courses.
 Do try to leave your phone alone as much as possible.
 No one thinks “oh she must be so important”, they just think you look bored and disengaged.

 Total pro move?
 This works best on a patio or terrace.
 Put on your most glamorous sunglasses, some red lipstick, and your most enigmatic smile.
 Never look at your phone, never pull out a book, just gaze into the distance and let everyone marvel at what a creature of mystery you are.